maciejmikosik/testory/doc/tutorial.md

         thenThrown(IndexOutOfBoundsException.class);

 Asserting result of `void` method also requires help, because you cannot nest `void` expression as an argument.
-You need to wrap an expression in lambda, even if you don't need to catch exception.
+You need to wrap an expression in lambda, even if you don't need to catch throwable.
+And because now throwable is caught it will not make test fail as usual.
+To restore this behavior, you need to assert explicitly that you expect expression to not throw anything, using `thenReturned()`.

-        given(list = asList());
+        given(list = new ArrayList<String>());
+        given(list.add("element"));
         when(() -> list.clear());
         thenReturned();
+        then(list.isEmpty());

 If you don't use java 8, you have to expand lambda into anonymous `Closure` class.